amirkdv/biseqt/README.md

       case of left-out-vertices in simulations).
 The difficulty is to find a way to recover necessary edges for a full layout path without trying to recover *all* missing edges.
-    * Cycle breaking:

-          * Investigate whether a smarter cycle breaking algorithm is needed.
-          * Investigate whether we should stop ignoring sequence pairs that are mostly overlapping.
+    * Stop ignoring sequence pairs that are mostly overlapping.
 These are currently ignored since we may get the direction wrong on a heavy edge.
-The idea is that such edges are not typically informative about the longest path.

 * Low priority: